sashakoshka/ccc/README.md

 phosphor screens?
 Chunky 8-inch floppy disks?
 Turtles with silly faces?
 Then this pack is for you!

-This project is affiliated with neither of these.
+This project is affiliated with neither Create nor ComputerCraft.

 ## Screenshots